"I am vengeance. I am the night. I... am... BATMAN!"

 Ivy has several in her first appearance.
 The first is what led to her trying to kill Harvey Dent and the second was when her greenhouse burned down, just driving her deeper into madness.

 Ra's al-Ghul.
 Despite being insufferably pompous, self-righteous, megalomaniacal, and a genocidal lunatic, he is a brave man, exposing himself to danger even though most of the time he is a frail old man; he refuses to see himself as a victim, and will not tolerate anyone else thinking that, either.
-When rejuvenated by a chemical pool called the Lazarus Pit, he becomes strong and athletic and is willing to fight just about anyone.
+When rejuvenated by a chemical pool called the Lazarus Pit, he becomes strong and athletic and is willing to fight anyone.
 When he challenges Batman to a sword fight in "The Demon's Quest (Part II)" he demands: "Are you man enough to face your better?" - and is immensely pleased that Batman is just that.

 Catwoman.
 She takes pride in hardly ever getting scared - and, being a Combat Pragmatist, can physically get the best of men twice her size when she really wants to.